inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - Set the site to use PHP FPM, if available

 6. Optimise your use of web fonts
-    - Keep the number of different web fonts loaded low and even consider using system fonts instead unless completely necessary
+    - Keep the number of different web fonts loaded low and consider using system fonts instead unless completely necessary
+    - **Subset** your fonts using a tool like [glyphhanger](https://github.com/filamentgroup/glyphhanger) to remove any characters that will not appear on your website.
     - **woff** and **woff2** are the most efficient file formats for web fonts.
 If you're using font-face rules in your CSS, ensure these appear before formats such as ttf, as the browser will use the first one it understands.
 Using the following example, modern browsers will use the **woff2** font, as they do not support eot fonts.
         ```css
         @font-face {